mlflow/mlflow/docs/source/tracking/artifacts-stores.rst

 these are available.
 For more information on how to set credentials, see `Set up AWS Credentials and Region for Development <https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-credentials.html>`_.

-Followings are commonly used environment variables for configuring S3 storage access.
+Following are commonly used environment variables for configuring S3 storage access.
 The complete list of configurable parameters for an S3 client is available in the
 `boto3 documentation <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#configuration>`_.

-Passsing Extra Arguments to S3 Upload
+Passing Extra Arguments to S3 Upload
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To add S3 file upload extra arguments, set ``MLFLOW_S3_UPLOAD_EXTRA_ARGS`` to a JSON object of key/value pairs.
 For example, if you want to upload to a KMS Encrypted bucket using the KMS Key 1234: